Volunteer Opportunities at WVU Medicine-WVU Hospitals

 Please read all requirements before completing the application.

-WVU Medicine-WVU Hospitals accepts three types of volunteers: Juniors (age 14-18 middle & high school students), college students and adults.
+WVU Medicine-WVU Hospitals accepts three types of volunteers: Juniors (age 14-18, middle and high school students), college students, and adults.

 If you have been a student volunteer in the past two years and would like to volunteer again, you do not need to fill out the application.
 Please contact the Volunteer Office at 304-598-4134

 - Junior Volunteers – Accepted only for summer.
 Next enrollment period: April 2018.

 - College Students – Fall 2017 enrollment period is July 24 – August 14, 2017.